Rootstock Publishing and the Alternatives

-- the author contracts separately with an editor and proofreader from among our Creative Partners Team or another of her choice;
+- The author contracts independently with an editor and proofreader from among our Creative Partners Team, or another of their choice.

-- the author contracts with a book designer of her choice for the cover and interior pages.
+- The author contracts with a book designer of their choice for the cover and interior pages.

 paid in two installments, according to the terms of the agreement.

 You will notice that printing is not on either list.
-The cost of printing is the responsibility of Rootstock authors, and is on top of the cost of the Partnership Publishing Agreements.
-It is purposeful that our service package does NOT include printing.
-We work with you to determine a first print-run with a view toward keeping the costs manageable.
-Part of our work will be an effort to determine the initial print-run and we will talk through sales expectations utilizing a pre-order campaign.
-While we normally recommend our Print on demand (POD) process through IngramSpark, we can also talk about the possibility of a short print run by a traditional book printing company.
-The advantage of POD through IngramSpark is significant in terms of immediate distribution channels available for the book.
+The cost of printing is the responsibility of Rootstock authors, and is in addition to the cost of the Partnership Publishing Agreements.
+It is intentional that our services packages do NOT include printing.
+We will work with you to determine a first print-run, with a view toward keeping the costs manageable, and we will talk through sales expectations utilizing a pre-order campaign.
+While we recommend our Print On Demand (POD) process through IngramSpark, we can also talk about the possibility of a short print-run by a traditional book printing company.
+The advantage of POD through IngramSpark is significant in terms of immediate distribution channels available for your book.
 Because you pay for the printing, the royalties you receive from book sales are much higher than through a traditional publisher.

-Most importantly, you maintain personal creative, copyright and financial control of your work, and earn a much-higher profit margin for sales of your work.
-This represents the crucial difference between our hybrid partnership model of publishing and the traditional form of publishing where you give up virtually all of your personal control and rights as author.
-With Rootstock, you have the right to sell the book to another publisher if you so choose, at any time, and you retain the right to sell the broadcast and movie rights, at your discretion.
+Most importantly, you maintain personal creative, copyright, and financial control of your work, earning you a much higher profit margin.
+This represents the crucial difference between our hybrid partnership model of publishing and the traditional form of publishing, where you give up virtually all of your personal control and rights as author.
+With Rootstock, you have the right to sell the book to another publisher at any time, if you so choose, and you retain the right to sell the broadcast and movie rights, at your discretion.

-Finally, we want to emphasize that times have changed, that the book publishing world has become much more focussed on how much authors are willing to promote themselves and their books.
-Your personal commitment to create an author presence online, to create as many social media vehicles as possible, is crucial in this current publishing environment.
-We will support you in these efforts and provide ideas, creative guidance, and urge you on to success.
+Finally, we want to emphasize that times have changed, the book publishing world has become much more focussed on authors who are willing to promote themselves and their books.
+Your personal commitment to creating an author presence online, generating as many social media vehicles as possible, is crucial in this current publishing environment.
+We will support you in these efforts by using our experience within the publishing world to provide ideas and creative guidance, urging you on to success.